CS-3450-Group-13/frappy/docs/requirement_definition.md

 Functions available to Managers Include:

 1. View and Manage Other Accounts
-   * Available Via an Admin Panel
+   * Available Via an Mangment Tab
    * Can Mark Accounts as Different Roles (Except for Manager)
    * Can Change Account Balances